psox/psoxizsh-retired/README.md

 ## About this

 Over the years I have collect various bits from various locations.
+I often share what I have done with work colleagues and finally made this repository so people can pull the latest.

+This is optimized by default for dark terminals, and contains configurations for use with

+- zsh >= v5.8
+- neovim >= v0.6
+- tmux >= 3.2

+All of these have standard setting but can be customized by using optional include files.
+Please read the following configs

+- `vimrc`
+- `zshrc`
+- `tmux/tmux.conf`

+and look at the include files to check for overrides.

+## Looks

+For the best appearance I have tested the latest versions of

+- Konsole
+- Microsoft Terminal
+- WezTerm
+- Kitty (the Linux version, not the on based of putty)
+- Alacritty (Windows and Linux)

+I have previously used this on iTerm2 on MacOS but not recently.

+I also use the _Iosevka Term Curly_ font on both Linux and Windows with ligatures enabled where possible.

+## Updates

-I often share what I have done with work colleagues and finally made this repository so people can pull the latest.  if you already have an installation cd to the `~/.psoxizsh` or `/etc/psoxizsh` as root directory and make sure you have not make any changes.
+If you already have an installation cd to the `~/.psoxizsh` or `/etc/psoxizsh` as root directory and make sure you have not make any changes.
 If you have stash them and then run the following commands.

-This is optomized by default for dark terminals, and contains configurations for use with

-* zsh >= v5.8
-* neovim >= v0.6
-* tmux >= 3.2

-All of these have standard setting but can be cusntomized by using optional include files.
-Please read the following configs

-* `vimrc`
-* `zshrc`
-* `tmux/tmux.conf`

-and look at the include files to check for overides

 ```bash